Home > GPU > GPU Buyer's Guide

 PNY

-PNY is much like Zotac, in the way that they offer good cards, but don’t go too all in when it comes to variety.
+PNY is much like Zotac in the way that they offer good cards, but don’t go all in when it comes to variety.
 With the RTX 5080s, we’re getting four cards this time around.

-Strangely, on the site there’s no listed difference between boost clocks between the base and OC versions of these cards.
+Strangely, on the site, there’s no listed difference between boost clocks between the base and OC versions of these cards.
 PNY may be waiting to update these nearer to the time.
-But currently as it stands they all have a boost clock 2620 Mhz, which puts it at the same level as the Ventus 3X from MSI.
+But currently, as it stands, they all have a boost clock of 2620 MHz, which puts them at the same level as the Ventus 3X from MSI.
 We’ll have to keep you posted for more information there.

 These will likely be some of the most affordable options come release day, and potentially the most affordable ARGB option too.